Where stories breathe easily the Shillong Literary Festival and the search for the truth of the tale

 A festival of imagination and belonging

 Rushdie’s line lingered till the very end.
-The truth of story, imagination, and heart found their place over these two days in Shillong—a city that has always known how to hold stories lightly, like music drifting through its hills.
+The truth of story, imagination, and heart found their place over these three days in Shillong—a city that has always known how to hold stories lightly, like music drifting through its hills.
 And long after the last session ended and the lights dimmed over the lake, it felt as though the festival had not concluded at all, only scattered itself into the breeze.
 It brought back the lines many of us write quietly and tuck away, lines that feel truer here than anywhere else:

 I search for my own dreaming